-mis2053@med.cornell.edu
+mjs9012@med.cornell.edu

-Audrey N. Schuetz, MD, MPH Assistant Professor of the Clinical Microbiology Laboratory.
-Dr. Schuetz is Assistant Professor of Pathology and Laboratory Medicine and Assistant Professor in the Department of Internal Medicine.
+Audrev N. Schuetz.
+MD.
+MPH Associate Director of the Clinical Dr. Schuetz is Assistant Professor of Microbiology Laboratory.
+Pathology and Laboratory Medicine and Assistant Professor in the Department of Internal Medicine.
 She obtained her M.D. from Emory University Hospital and completed Anatomic and Clinical Pathology at Emory.
 She is board-certified through the American Board of Pathology in Anatomic and Clinical Pathology, and in Medical Microbiology.
 Dr. Schuetz' interests in Microbiology primarily lie in mycology and in antimicrobial susceptibility testing of various organisms, including bacteria and fungi, as well as molecular typing of human pathogens.
-Having pursued a Masters of Public Health in Global Health during medical school, she is also interested in public health-related projects and international affairs, such as laboratory-related inspections and She was recently awarded a Yale/Johnson & survevs overseas.
-Johnson grant used in aiding a clinic laboratory in Borneo, Indonesia with general laboratory set-up, including infectious disease serology and malaria and tuberculosis testing.
+Having pursued a Masters of Public Health in Global Health during medical school, she is also interested in public health-related projects and international affairs, such as laboratory-related inspections and surveys overseas.
+She was awarded a Yale/Johnson & Johnson grant used in aiding a clinic laboratory in Borneo, Indonesia with general laboratory set-up, including infectious disease serology and malaria and tuberculosis testing.